GPRACF Frequently Asked Questions

-No. Any animal that is not adopted after a short period will be transferred to outside agencies.
+No. Any animal that is not adopted after a short period will be transferred to an outside agency.
 No healthy animal will be at risk of euthanasia as a result of this transfer process.

-The animals up for adoption will be featured on the Grande Prairie Regional Animal Care Facebook page at www.facebook.com/gpracf.
+The animals up for adoption are featured on the Grande Prairie Regional Animal Care Facility Facebook page at www.facebook.com/gpracf.
 Prospective animal adopters are also welcome to visit the Facility at 12220-104 Avenue in the Brochu Industrial Park.

-At the Grande Prairie Regional Care Facility, prices for adoption have been reduced.
+Prices for adoption at the GPRACF are lower than they were at the former GPSPCA.
 This better aligns prices with those throughout the rest of Alberta.
 The new rates are as follows:

 New Adoption Rates

-Animal adoptions take place on Tuesday to Friday from 10:00 a.m. to 6:00 p.m.
-We are closed between noon and 1:00 p.m. and on all statutory holidays.
+Animal adoptions take place on Monday to Saturday 10:00 a.m. to noon & 1 p.m. to 6:00 p.m.
+We are closed on all statutory holidays.

-Animal adoptions are currently being conducted at the Grande Prairie Pound at 12220-104 Avenue in the Brochu Industrial Park.
-However, the City and County will meet with the SPCA Board to discuss the possibility of renting or leasing part of the SPCA Building for future adoptions.
+Animal adoptions are currently being conducted at the Grande Prairie Regional Pound at 12220-104 Avenue in the Brochu Industrial Park.